 - The original Will was completely destroyed, leaving behind a newer revision that is suspicious to family members.

 - The signature of the Will is either forced or not that of the deceased.
-You will need to provide examples of their real signature to submit into evidence, though this does not always result in a Will being determined to be fraudulent.
+You will need to provide examples of their real signature to submit into evidence, though this does not always result in a Will being fraudulent.

 - The Will does not have a witness present and signed for.